sm2302-aug23/grp-r-tan-gerine/README.md

 **Reference:**
 Collatz, L. (1937). Über die Vermutung, die sich aus der Collatzschen Vermutung ergibt.
 German Mathematical Society.

 Lagarias, J. C. (1985).
 The 3x + 1 Problem and Its Generalizations.
 American Mathematical Monthly, 92(1), 3-23.

+**For Task 6**

+For this creative visualization challenge, we will visualize the behavior of Collatz sequences as a dynamic, animated graph.
+The idea is to create an interactive visualization that showcases how sequences evolve over time.

+**Visualization Steps:**

+1.Interactive Graph: We will use the networkD3 package to create an interactive network graph.
+Each node in the graph represents a value in the Collatz sequence, and the edges represent the transitions between values in the sequence.
+2.Dynamic Animation: We will animate the graph to show the transitions step by step.
+As we iterate through the sequence, each transition will be highlighted, and the graph will update to reflect the current state of the sequence.
+3.Color Coding: To make the visualization more informative, we can color code nodes and edges based on whether values are even or odd.
+This can help viewers easily identify patterns in the sequence.